Stay in Vienna

 Day 1: Old town, Hofburg, coffee house

-By noon, walk through the Hofburg, peek into the Spanish Riding School (even without a show, the morning training is worth a look), then Albertina, because the world’s most important print room hangs there and it’s rarely crowded.
+By noon, walk through the Hofburg, peek into the Spanish Riding School (even without a show, the morning training is worth a look), then the Albertina, because the world’s most important print collection hangs there and it’s rarely crowded.
+If you need a break between the two: the Burggarten is right next door, with the Mozart monument and plenty of lawn.

 Day 2: Naschmarkt, Belvedere, Heuriger

 Saturday or Sunday?
 Doesn’t matter, the Naschmarkt always works.
 Falafel, sushi, sheep’s cheese, Wiener Schnitzel: all within 500 metres.
-If you’re lucky and it’s Saturday, you walk straight into the flea market.
+If you’re lucky and it’s Saturday, you walk straight into the flea market at the western end - bric-a-brac, records, porcelain, and haggling is part of the deal.
+On Sundays the market stalls are closed, but many of the restaurants along the market are open and serve breakfast.

 Late afternoon: tram 38 to Grinzing (tip: catch it at Schottentor).
-Heuriger atmosphere, a sliced platter, a quarter litre of Grüner Veltliner.
-If you still have energy: 30 minutes uphill to the Kahlenberg, and from there you see the whole city laid out beneath you.
+Heuriger atmosphere, a cold-cuts platter, a quarter litre of Grüner Veltliner.
+A Heuriger visit isn’t a restaurant visit: you fetch your food from the buffet yourself, the wine comes to the table, and nobody hurries you out.
+If you still have energy: 30 minutes uphill to the Kahlenberg, where the whole city lies beneath you with the Danube as a silver ribbon through it.

 What to skip

 Skip the Schönbrunn tour on a weekend.
-90 minutes there and back plus wait time and you don’t have three hours left for the centre.
+Ninety minutes there and back plus queueing, and you no longer have three hours left for the centre.
 Schönbrunn deserves its own trip.
+Same logic: no Fiaker carriage ride if the budget is tight - you can walk the route in the same time, and the view is better on foot.